-Reactions between solids and a gas phase have interesting theoretical aspects as well as technological applications.
-Studies of the decomposition of alkaline earth carbonates have been carried out over the past decade by thermogravimetric analyses, using thin powder beds and isostatically pressed compacts with embedded thermocouples.
-The investigations revealed the complexity of the reactions and the impact of heat and mass transfer on the reaction kinetics.
-In the case of BaCO3, the kinetics of decomposition is complicated by the formation of a liquid phase.
-For SrCO3, the reaction kinetics could be simulated by theoretical modelling.
+Reactions between solids and a gas phase have many interesting theoretical aspects as well as technological applications.
+The present group had carried out experimental investigations as well as theoretical studies of a number of gas-solid reactions over the past decade and was able to derive interesting results.
+Studies of the decomposition of alkaline earth carbonates were carried out by thermogravimetric analyses.
+The experiments were carried out using thin powder beds as well as iso-statically pressed compacts with thermocouples embedded in the same.
+The investigations revealed the complexity of the reactions and the impact of the heat- and mass transfer aspects on the reaction kinetics.
+In the case of BaCO3, the kinetics of decomposition was complicated by the formation of a liquid phase.
+In the case of SrCO3, the reaction kinetics could be simulated by theoretical modeling.
 Gas-solid reactions were also employed as a versatile process tool towards the production of alloys and intermetallics involving transition elements by hydrogen reduction of complex oxides involving transition metals.
-Thin powder beds were employed to examine the microkinetics, whereas fluidised beds were utilised to produce bulk alloys.
-Preliminary correlations could be drawn between the thermodynamic stabilities of the oxides and the activation energies of chemical reduction.
-By adjusting the process parameters, nanoscale products could be produced, the structural, mechanical and thermal properties of which were investigated.
+Thin powder beds were employed to examine the micro-kinetics, while fluidized bed technique was utilized to produce bulk alloys.
+Preliminary correlations could be drawn between the thermodynamic stabilities of the oxides and the activation energies of chemical reduction steps.
+Adjusting the process parameters, products at nano-scale could be produced.
+The structural, mechanical and thermal properties were investigated in the case of these products.
 The potentialities of this method as a green route to produce industrially important alloys and intermetallics with unique properties are demonstrated.

 Place, publisher, year, edition, pages